TheArturthur/CoppermindScraper/Cosmere/Thaylenah.md

 Thaylenah is well known for its merchants.
 Thaylen traders can be found across the entire continent, as far West as [[Shinovar\|Shinovar]] and as far North as the [[Reshi Isles\|Reshi Isles]].
 On land, they typically travel in caravans of wagons, while on sea, they have their own ships.
 The goods they carry range from [[Soulcast\|Soulcast]] metals to slaves.
 Merchants in Thaylenah are ranked, from apprentice to master merchant.
 The position is equally open to both men and women, and even to non-Thaylens.
 One can become a merchant by being taken in as an apprentice by a master, whereupon the latter becomes their legal parent, or *[[Babsk\|babsk]]*.
 Traditional clothing, consisting of a flat-topped conical hat and starched robes, identifies master merchant from their servants and guards.
 In the present day, the merchants will often wear caps and vests instead.
+Thaylen merchants often use a flag with two crossing windspren on it.
 Ship captains -- who are often merchants themselves -- can be additionally identified by an item known as the **captain's cord**.
 The cord is a twenty-feet-long white rope, which the captain wraps in their own colors and strings on the ship's rigging to mark their ownership.
 Traders without ships can rent barges to ferry them a short distance to and from Thaylenah, connecting them to the mainland.
 Trade forms the backbone of Thaylen economy, leading to merchant councils holding significant power over the reigning monarch, including participating in the election alongside the navy officers.
 The position of a master merchant can serve as a path to a high rank in the Thaylen government.
+Thaylenah also participates in the slave trade, including the trade of enslaved singers; thousands of singers were shipped across the entire world from Thaylenah.
+Many singers also worked in the shipyards, assigned the grueling task of shaping Thaylen lumber into seaworthy vessels.

 ### Food
 Little is known about Thaylen food, although it follows the [[Vorin\|Vorin]] tradition of gender separation, with spicy dishes for men and sweet dishes for women.
 One product of Thaylen cuisine known beyond its borders is the bread, notable for being puffy like cake and dark, with a characteristic long and rounded shape, and is made with grain from [[Shinovar\|Shinovar]] as well as yeast.
 Thaylen also have their own type of beer, made from [[Lavis\|lavis]].

 ### Science
 Thaylenah is a scientifically advanced nation.
 Many highly-skilled artifabrians are Thaylen, forming guilds such as the [[Vriztl Guild\|Vriztl Guild]] that hold closely-guarded secrets.
-Thaylenah also produces high-quality scientific instruments such as  from the Royal Insitute of Barometric Studies, and telescope lenses.
+Thaylenah also produces high-quality scientific instruments such as  from the [[Royal Institute of Barometric Studies\|Royal Institute of Barometric Studies]], and telescope lenses.

 ## Notable Thaylen
 For a list of all Thaylen characters, see :Category: Thaylen.